longview/SonyMDRemote/Readme.md

 ## Documentation & Player Bugs
 Here's what I got so far for erratas.
 I've mostly been using the Combined E11, 12, 52 document.
+The user-made addendun document has also been referenced.

 ### General Comms
 The recorder doesn't clear its output buffers, so many outputs involving text contain trailing garbage after the null termination.
 This is slightly irritating in C# but manageable.